|

 got to reading some of his stuff… and he drew me a couple

+of ideas for Terra and ASK.
 We had some big plans.
 We wanted to start up an

 NETTG impromanga, with contributors handling filler sections of